ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Domains - a list of domains the service will accept trusted signatures as proof
     * Namespace URLs - the list of URLs that require permission to continue
   * Hash of encryption passphrase upon grant proof (optional, if challenge is provided) - hex(hash(`<encryption-passphrase-upon-grant-proof>`)).
 If the client has previously performed a grant proof and knows the "Encryption passphrase upon grant proof" then this hash can be proof that the passphrase has not changed since a previous session.
-  * Encryption passphrase upon grant proof (optional, if challenge is not required) - the outer passphrase used to decrypt the sensitive information from the identity service
+  * Encryption passphrase upon grant proof (optional, if challenge is not required) - the outer passphrase used to decrypt the sensitive information previously encrypted by the identity service

 ### Returns

 ### Security Considerations

-  * encryption-passphrase-upon-grant-proof - a key known only by the identity server to encrypt information for a particular identity that can be given .
-This key should be unique for the user, and can either be randomly generated and set for each identity, or generated based upon a common server secret combined with the identity.
-An example algorithm for generating based upon a common server secret key might be  hex(hmac(`<common-server-secret-passphase>`, "common-server-secret:" + `<identity-uri>`))
+  * encryption-passphrase-upon-grant-proof - a key known only by the identity server used to encrypt information for a particular identity to prevent access to the sensitive information until grant proof is given.
+The key can be immediately returned if grant proof was previously given by the client.
+This key should be unique for the user, and can either be randomly generated and set for each identity, or generated based upon a common server secret combined with the identity, for example hex(hmac(`<common-server-secret-passphase>`, "common-server-secret:" + `<identity-uri>`)).
-  * sever-encryption-passphrase - a key generated from a user's password, or other information not known to a server (i.e. key used to protect against the server being able to decrypt information)
+  * user-specific-passphrase - a key generated from a user's password (or other user specific information) which is never known to any server or any other user (i.e. this key is used to protect against the server being able to decrypt sensitive information)
   * lockbox-passphrase - a secret key used to access the associated lockbox

 The server encryption passphrase should be calculated locally in the JavaScript using something unavailable in the server, for example the user's password.
 Other information should be combined to create the encryption / decryption key to ensure two unique users with the same password do not share the same encryption key.